mso-docs/Luckie-Runner/docs/architecture.md

 - Reusing a level definition as a room without converting it (rooms expect backgroundImage/platforms, not procedural level themes).
 - Missing town music id/src (town will enter silently).
 - Interact key: door entry uses the same interact press as chests/signs (`E/Enter`).
+- EntityFactory registration missing: if you add a new type but forget to register it, the world builders cannot create it from data.
+- Misplaced scripts: ensure new files are loaded in `index.html` (or your bundler) before they are referenced.
+- Path typos: asset paths (sprites, music) must match real files or loads will fail silently.